Fed’s Powell tests positive for COVID, has ‘mild’ symptoms

 “Following Centers for Disease Control and Prevention guidance, he is working remotely while isolating at home,” the central bank said in a statement.

 The Fed’s next interest rate-setting meeting is Jan.
 31-Feb.
 1, a timetable that could allow Powell to recover in time to participate in person.
-An alternative plan would be to return to a virtual meeting, which the Fed held for months during the height of the pandemic.
+If not, an alternative plan would be to return to a virtual meeting, which the Fed held for months during the height of the pandemic.

+The Fed is in the midst of an aggressive drive to tame high inflation, though there are growing signs that price pressures are gradually easing.
+The central bank is expected to raise its benchmark interest rate by a slower quarter-point at the next meeting, after a half-point increase in December and four consecutive three-quarter-point hikes before that.